Quick Answer: Should You Maintain, Migrate, Or Rebuild A Legacy Hybrid App?

 Legacy Hybrid App Audit Checklist

 Before deciding, run a short audit with evidence.
 The output should be a decision memo, not a vague technical-debt complaint.
+Score each area as ready, investigate, or modernize, then choose the path that minimizes release risk and wasted rebuild work.

 - Plugin health: Which plugins are maintained, forked, replaced, security-sensitive, or no longer needed?